 Aunt Bev's Vegetarian Chopped Liver

-- 2 tbsp vegetable oil (the original recipe calls for vegetable oil)
+- 2 tablespoons vegetable oil (the original recipe calls for vegetable oil)

 - 1 cup chopped walnuts, toasted